pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 </details>

 <details>
-<summary> Set up GCP VPC Network Peering </summary>
+<summary> Set up Google Cloud VPC Network Peering </summary>

-If your MySQL service is in an GCP VPC, take the following steps:
+If your MySQL service is in a Google Cloud VPC, take the following steps:

 1. If it is a self-hosted MySQL, you can skip this step and proceed to the next step.
 If your MySQL service is Google Cloud SQL, you must expose a MySQL endpoint in the associated VPC of the Google Cloud SQL instance.
 You might need to use the [Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) developed by Google.